In Pictures: Ronaldo To Beyonce - Highest Paid Celebrities On Instagram

 7: Ariana Grande, a pop diva, is the seventh most well-liked celebrity.
 On Instagram, she has 332 million followers.
 Her Instagram revenue per sponsored post is $1,687,000.

-8: The Pop Titan is one of the world's most famous people.
-Beyonce Knowles, however, charges $1,393,000 for each post on Instagram.
+8: Beyonce, the Pop icon, is one of the world's most famous people.
+She charges $1,393,000 for each post on Instagram.

 9: Khloe Kardashian is in 9th position, and she earns an average of $13,20,000 per sponsored post on Instagram.